JohnRyland/Backups/README.md

 This is based on a few scripts which use some basic UNIX commands to schedule and sync files from clients to a backup server.
 The scheduling is using cron, and the syncing is using rsync.

+This is designed for backups on a local area network.

 The script periodically checks to see if it needs to do an hourly, daily or monthly backup depending when it last did one of these.
 The backups are rsynced to the server and stored using hardlinks between backup sets to avoid duplicate files.